Cubic threefolds moduli and the Monster group: Eisenstein lattices and ball arrangements

+\begin{conventionsnot} The group $\U(\LL)$ acts on the discriminant module $\theta\LL^*/\LL$.
+We denote the kernel of this action by $\G(\LL)$.
+A useful and easily checked property of $\G(\MM)$ is that if $\MM$ is a primitive sublattice of $\LL$, then the pointwise stabilizer of $\MM^\perp$ in $\U(\LL)$ restricts isomorphically to $\G(\MM)$.
 It is clear from the definition that any triflection in $\LL$ is contained in $\G(\LL)$ and so the subgroup generated by these is a subgroup of $\G(\LL)$ that is normal in $\U(\LL)$.
 We shall denote this group by $G(\LL)$. \end{conventionsnot}